UofABioinformaticsHub/Intro-NGS-Sept-2017/notes/variant_calling.md

-So what to weed out the low confidence calls in our VCF file, we need to filter by QUAL, and this can be done using the `bcftools` program thats included within the `samtools` suite of tools.
+To weed out the low confidence calls in our VCF file we need to filter by QUAL.
+This can be done using the `bcftools` program that's included within the `samtools` suite of tools.
 All these tools can run on gzip-compressed files which saves a lot of space on your computer.

 ```
 gzip SRR2003569_chI_1Mb.sorted.bam.vcf